Charles I, Duke of Orléans

-Charles of Orléans (24 November 1394 – 5 January 1465) was Duke of Orléans from 1407, following the murder of his father, Louis I, Duke of Orléans.
+Charles I (24 November 1394 – 5 January 1465) was Duke of Orléans from 1407, following the murder of his father, Louis I, Duke of Orléans.
 He was also Duke of Valois, Count of Beaumont-sur-Oise and of Blois, Lord of Coucy, and the inheritor of Asti in Italy via his mother Valentina Visconti.

 He is now remembered as an accomplished medieval poet, owing to the more than five hundred extant poems he produced, written in both French and English, during his 25 years spent as a prisoner of war and after his return to France.

 Accession

 Charles was born in Paris, the son of Louis I, Duke of Orléans and Valentina Visconti, daughter of Gian Galeazzo Visconti, Duke of Milan.
-He acceded to the duchy at the age of thirteen after his father had been assassinated on the orders of John the Fearless, Duke of Burgundy.
+He acceded to the duchy at the age of thirteen after his father had been assassinated on the streets of Paris under the orders of John the Fearless, Duke of Burgundy.
 Charles was expected to carry on his father's leadership against the Burgundians, a French faction which supported the Duke of Burgundy.
 The latter was never punished for his role in Louis' assassination, and Charles had to watch as his grief-stricken mother Valentina Visconti succumbed to illness not long afterwards.
 At her deathbed, Charles and the other boys of the family were made to swear the traditional oath of vengeance for their father's murder.

 During the early years of his reign as duke, the orphaned Charles was heavily influenced by the guidance of his father-in-law, Bernard VII, Count of Armagnac, for which reason Charles' faction came to be known as the Armagnacs.

 Even before his father's death, he received a pension of 12,000 livres from King Charles VI, his uncle, in 1403.
-In addition, his first marriage, to Isabella of Valois, widow of Richard II of England, may have brought him a dowry of 500,000 francs.
+In addition, his first marriage, to Isabella of Valois, widow of King Richard II of England, may have brought him a dowry of 500,000 francs.